And they are investing their precious resource to read it.

 I find I get good results using personalisation in the subject line too, although with email previews on most devices these days, you don’t need to do this.

-For more tips about marketing emails, check my recent blog here: Want a better response to your marketing emails?
+For more tips about how to create successful marketing emails, check out my recent blog: Want a better response to your marketing emails?
 This is how!

 p.s.
-I am an affiliate for Active Campaign.
-I only support systems that I know and use in my own business, my recommendations are always genuine.
+I am an affiliate for Active Campaign because I am a massive fan of their platform.
+I only ever recommend systems that I know and use in my own business.